dpnpinto/PintoConfigs/rollbackpkg.md

 ## By https://dpnpinto.github.io

-- Uninstall the package that give you problems **sudo pacman -S package_name**
+- Uninstall the package that give you problems
+  - **sudo pacman -S package_name**
-- Install the older version from Arch Archives https://archive.archlinux.org **sudo pacman -U PAcket_path_to_older_package_name**
+- Install the older version from Arch Archives https://archive.archlinux.org
+  - **sudo pacman -U Packet_path_to_older_package_name**
-- Ignore the update of that package until they resolve the problem:
+- Ignore the update of that package until the problem is solved:
   - In the **pacman.conf** put the package in the **IgnorePkg = Package_name**

 That's it have fun